anoma/nspec/docs/arch/node/engines/shard_2_environment.juvix.md

 syntax alias ShardTimerHandle := Unit;
 ```

-The shard engine in V1 does not require timers.
+The shard engine does not require timers.
 Therefore, we define the timer handle type as `Unit`.

 ## The Shard Environment

 ### `ShardEnv`